benjamindkilleen/benjamindkilleen.github.io/_posts/2021-03-09-how-to-take-the-train.md

 inherit character from the surrounding countryside.
 Even the Gateway Transportation Center, a soulless grey slab squeezed beneath the interstate, boasts a riverside view of downtown St. Louis on approach.
-At the end of every quarter, I returned home to the Arch's ghostly gleam, cut right across the moonlit Mississippi more like a mirage than the reflection of a building.
+At the end of every quarter, I returned home to the Arch's ghostly gleam, cut right across the moonlit Mississippi, seeming more like mirage than a building's reflection.
 Every city has a tarmac.
 Only my hometown has that particular stretch of track.

-Every time, that is, except that time the Amtrak engine broke down just outside of Joplin.
-Dad, not wanting me to miss *A Christmas Carol*, decided to intercept the Franken-train in Springfield or maybe Lincoln, Illinois, depending on the double-decker's progress.
-These were optimistic goals.
-Three hours later, he finally reached me in Bloomington-Normal, a college town situated at the midpoint of St. Louis and Chicago.
+Every time, that is, except December 2016, when my ride experienced two engine failures before linking up with another line.
+Dad, not wanting me to miss *A Christmas Carol*, decided to intercept the Franken-train in Springfield or maybe Lincoln, depending on its progress.
+These were optimistic estimates.
+Dad passed through Springfield without stopping, and in Lincoln he called to confirm my slow crawl through northern Illinois.
+Hours later, he finally reached me in Bloomington-Normal, a college town situated halfway between St. Louis and Chicago.
 I disembarked in downtown Normal, and the train slouched on without me.
-Christmas lights lit up the snowy night.
-I found Dad's SUV in the parking lot.
-By then, we had no hope of making the play, so Dad looked up an Irish Pub on Apple Maps and bought me dinner.
+Christmas lights lit up the wintry night.
+I found Dad's SUV in the parking lot, and he loaded my bags into the trunk.
+By then, we had no hope of making the play, so Dad looked up an Irish pub on Apple Maps and bought me dinner.
 I devoured it hungrily.
-Then we drove the whole way home, catching up on politics, extended family, and the latest Netflix drama, while just outside the endless rows of dead and frozen corn whizzed by, utterly unnoticed.
+Then we drove the whole way home, catching up on politics, extended family, and the latest Netflix drama while just outside, the endless snow-covered cornfields swallowed up the nighttime highway's scattered light, fading toward the flat horizon unnoticed.